MohAsef-Qayumi/web-scraping-app/Readme.md

     python scraper/main.py

 ## This will:

-    1. Start scraping all pages
+    1.Start scraping all pages
-    2. Print progress in the terminal
+    2.Print progress in the terminal
-    3. Generate a file named books.csv in the project root
+    3.Generate a file named books.csv in the project root

 ## 🧪 Output Example (books.csv)